 Weber’s use of speculative fiction suggests a subtle tension surrounding human’s imminent ruination.
 Her use of a ‘hand-made’ style opposes the proficient manufacturing processes and is in the realm of digital collaging and film.
 The crescendo within her narratives have no climactic point.
 The pieces materialise as looping, incessant moving image work and sound arrangements that have no finite beginning and end.

-2014-2017 BA in Fine Art Media and Visual Culture, National College of Art and Design, Thomas Street, D4.
+2014-2017 First Class Honours in BA in Fine Art Media and Visual Culture, National College of Art and Design, Thomas Street, D4.

 2019 RHA Peer Residency Award 2019/2020